RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-10-previous-weeks-2.md

 As you can see the code is very similar to the generator script, where you can chenge some basics like:
  - the complexity of the model (simple, complex, convLSTM, complex_convLSTM)
- - tyoe of Net (Recurrent or Non recurrent), the activation function which decides, whether a neuron should be activated or not by calculating weighted sum and further adding bias with it
+ - type of Net (Recurrent or Non recurrent), the activation function which decides, whether a neuron should be activated or not by calculating weighted sum and further adding bias with it
  - loss function (generate predictions, compare them with the actual values and then compute what is known as a loss, it has to be as low as possible)
  - batch data: taking data by groups, for large datashets
  - number of epochs